Updated June 14, 2023

 - Reducing carbon footprint

-- Investment of up to 100 % foreign equity for NRI & overseas corporate bodies has been approved by the government.
+- The government approved an investment of up to 100 % foreign equity for NRI & overseas corporate bodies.

 - India has allowed 51 % FDI in multi-brand retail